Club site rules

-4. Using your pitch
+5. Using your pitch

 a.
 The maximum time you’re allowed to stay on site is 21 consecutive nights, with a 2-night gap before you can return to the same site.
 However, there are a few sites where you may be asked to vacate for longer periods.
 Please ask individual sites for clarification.

 c.
-To avoid the spread of fire, there must be at least 6 metres spacing between facing walls of adjacent caravans, motorhomes or trailer tents and a minimum clear space of 3 metres between adjoining outfits in any direction.
+To avoid the spread of fire, there must be at least 6 metres spacing between facing walls of adjacent caravans, motorhomes or trailer tents and a minimum clear space of 3 metres between adjoining cars/awnings/tents in any direction.

 d.
 To show consideration for others, please leave your pitch clean and tidy on departure.

-5. Using awnings or tents
+6. Using awnings or tents

 a.
 On pitches with awning space you can erect an awning.
 You may also put up a tent for extra sleeping accommodation, or a specially designed toilet or cooking tent, provided the main outfit is occupied, but please keep them within your pitch area.
 Please also refer to rule 5c.

 b.
-Please protect the pitch grass by lifting your groundsheets and side flaps of awnings, tents or annexes at frequent intervals or as required to by site staff.
+Please protect the pitch grass by lifting your groundsheets and side flaps of awnings, tents or annexes at frequent intervals or as required to by Site Staff.

 a.
 You may only empty the contents of chemical closets at the disposal points provided.